FarronF/limerick-council-meetings/meetings/2022/02/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th January 2022.md

 Demesne Park.
 Signage will be erected at the Demesne Park to advise users of the location of

-the public toilet and its distance from the park.---
+the public toilet and its distance from the park.
+---
 8

 In proposing the Motion, Councillor Scanlan referred to the need for public toilets at the